 I have a sense that the current work from home situation will continue much longer than many of us suspect; I have a fear that we’re a long way away from seeing the end of coronavirus infections, mutations, and deaths.
 While we’re still working our way through all of this, I offer a thought: When you’re feeling a little down, there’s a whole lot of comfort and joy to be found in music and the performing arts.

-Be well, social distance, and as Maryland governor Larry Hogan says daily, “Wear the damn mask.”
+Please get vaccinated, be well, social distance, and as Maryland governor Larry Hogan says daily, “Wear the damn mask.”